 The new federal law will trap many Canadians in unbearable suffering.
 Canadians with diseases like spinal muscular atrophy, multiple sclerosis, spinal stenosis, locked‑in syndrome, traumatic spinal injury, Parkinson’s disease and Huntingdon’s disease will not be eligible for medical assistance in dying under the new law.

-The federal government has left Julia and other seriously ill Canadians with no choice but to go back to court to fight for a right they already won.
+The federal government has left Julia, Robyn, and other seriously ill Canadians with no choice but to go back to court to fight for a right they already won.
 As we have for more than two decades, the BCCLA will stand with them.